zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/general/code-first-vs-database-first.md

 ### Code First Approach

- - Code First is very popular approach and has full control over the code rather than database activity.
+ - Code First is a very popular approach and has full control over the code rather than database activity.
- - In this approach, we can do all the database operations from the code and manual changes to database have been lost and everything is depended on the code.
+ - In this approach, we can do all the database operations from the code and manual changes to database have been lost and everything is depending on the code.
  - In this you need to create POCO entities as data model.

 [more...](/ef-code-first)